Case study: Endometriosis

 - Raw vegetable juices from fresh green herbs (parsley, basil, mint, etc), carrot, ginger, citrus, cabbage and apple.
 This would reduce inflammation and improve liver function.

-- A powerful liver tonic containing the herb St Mary’s Thistle, B vitamins and sulphur bearing amino acids.
+- A powerful liver tonic containing the herb St Mary’s Thistle, B vitamins and sulfur bearing amino acids.
 In all cases of estrogen dominance it is vital to improve liver function, so that the liver can break down the excessive estrogen produced from the ovaries and fat tissue.

 I also noticed that she had a slight goitre with a few small nodules on her thyroid gland and on checking her serum vitamin D levels I found these to be deficient.
 Her urinary spot iodine concentration was very low thus revealing a deficiency of iodine.
 Thyroid problems are often caused by deficiencies of vitamin D, iodine, zinc and selenium.
 Thyroid problems will often cause imbalances in the function of the ovaries leading to progesterone deficiency.
 Progesterone deficiency leads to estrogen dominance and this worsens endometriosis.
 Thus it was vital to improve her thyroid function so I prescribed Thyroid Health capsules, containing vitamin D, selenium, zinc and iodine to improve thyroid health.